SohanKafle/BCA-4th-Project/README.md

 ## Getting Started

-To get started with the Garbage Complaint System, follow these steps:
+To get started with the Car Rental System, follow these steps:

 1. Clone this repository to your local machine.